sedaprotocol/seda-overlay-ts/README.md

 {
     "sedaChain": {
         "rpc": "https://rpc.testnet.seda.xyz/",
-        "chainId": "seda-1-testnet",
+        "chainId": "seda-1-testnet"
-        "mnemonic": "YOUR SEDA MNEMONIC HERE"
     }
 }
 ```

+### Environment variables

-You must provide an active mnemonic from the SEDA chain.
-Alternatively, you can set the `SEDA_MNEMONIC` environment variable.
+You must also provide an active mnemonic from the SEDA chain.
+This can be done through the `SEDA_MNEMONIC` environment variable.
+You can either supply this by prepending it to the command you're running `SEDA_MNEMONIC="YOUR_MNEMONIC_HERE" seda-overlay identities info` or by creating a `.env` file in the directory where the overlay is running.

+For additional security this project uses https://dotenvx.com/, which allows you to encrypt your `.env` file.
+See the docs on how to set this up.

+By default seda-overlay will check for a `.env` file in the working directory, but you can specify a different path through the `DOTENV_CONFIG_PATH` environment variable.

+By default seda-overlay will check for a private key file at `$HOME/.dotenvx/overlay-ts.keys`, if there are no encrypted secrets in the `.env` file the secrets file does not need to be present.
+You can specify a different location through the `DOTENV_KEYS_PATH` environment variable.

+## Identity Public Key

 After initialization, you can already print your identity public key.